GAIL Q1 results: Net profit jumps 90.5% to Rs 2,915 cr; revenue surges 116%

 Sequentially, the net profit increased 8.6 per cent from Rs 2,683 crore in the preceding quarter (Q4FY22).

 Revenue from operations surged 116 per cent YoY to Rs 37,572 crore in the said quarter from Rs 17,387 crore a year ago.
-On QoQ basis. the revenue rose 39 per cent from Rs 26,968 crore in March quarter.
+On QoQ basis, the revenue rose 39 per cent from Rs 26,968 crore in March quarter.

 Shares of GAIL on Thursday traded 0.85 per cent lower at Rs 139.45 apiece on BSE during late trading hours.